-For the pruned instruction sequences, a TWMM model is built for the solution of R_1 (Section 2.2).
+Statistical Module.
+For the pruned instruction sequences, a two-way Mixture of Markov Model is built for the solution of R_1 (Section $\S 2.2$).
 On one hand, it is not very clear what kind of relationship exists in the instruction sequences.
 On the other hand, Markov model is very suitable to model the uncertainty existed in different context.
-Thus, we refer to a TWMM model, to model relationships between the instruction sequences.
-The property of "twoway mixture model" makes it more robust and powerful in representing the varieties of different categories of code.
+Thus, we refer to a two-way Mixture Markov model, to model relationships between the instruction sequences.
+The property of "two-way mixture model" makes it more robust and powerful to represent the varieties of different categories of code.